Verhaeg/mutagenesis/README.markdown

     extension=runkit.so

 Huge thanks to [http://github.com/zenovich](http://github.com/zenovich "Dmitry Zenovich") (zenovich on Github) for maintaining this runkit copy!

+Make sure that the extension PCNTL is enabled in your php.ini, mutagenesis requires that to be enabled to be able to call and run PHPUnit.

 Installation